mikebowler/jekyll_jirametrics/quickstart.md

 ## 7. Open the report

-In the `target` directory you'll find the downloaded data plus one file with an `.html` extension, named after your `file_prefix` — so with the config above it's `target/sample.html`.
+In the `target` directory you'll find the downloaded data plus one file with an `.html` extension, named after your `file_prefix`, so with the config above it's `target/sample.html`.
 Open that in a web browser and be amazed ;-)

-At the top of the report is a [data quality]({% link quality_report.md %}) section — read it before trusting the charts, as it flags where the data may not mean what you'd assume.
+At the top of the report is a [data quality]({% link quality_report.md %}) section.
+Read it before trusting the charts, as it flags where the data may not mean what you'd assume.

 That's it for a single board.
 It pulls the most recent 90 days and you can refresh any time by re-running `jirametrics go`.